Five-year FAA bill clears U.S. House, boosting flights into Washington, D.C.

 - Oops!Something went wrong.Please try again later.

-Gate area at Ronald Reagan Washington National Airport in Arlington, Virginia, the closest of three large international airports to, Washington, D.C.
-(Photo by Carol Highsmith/Library of Congress)
+Terminal at Ronald Reagan Washington National Airport in Arlington, Virginia, the closest of three large international airports to, Washington, D.C.
+(Carol Highsmith/Library of Congress)

 Advocates for the bill, which won votes from every ideological corner of the often-divided House, touted its aviation safety and consumer provisions.
 The House vote sends the measure to President Joe Biden’s desk ahead of a Friday deadline.
 The Senate approved the legislation last week.